philipmw/cognito-playground/README.md

    When the token expires, Cognito token exchange returns status code 400 with response text:
    > {"error":"invalid_grant"}

-2. There are two identifiers: *identity pool* ID and *user pool* ID.
+2. There are two identifiers.
+See the *Identifiers* section above.
-   At this time, I have API Gateway configured for JWT authorization, so the Lambda function receives the caller's *user pool* ID, while I have DynamoDB doing IAM authorization using STS credentials from the Identity Pool, so the DDB table items are keyed by *identity pool* ID.
-   I need to use one ID for both purposes.
+   I want to standardize on one identifier.